btjimerson/ai-llm-demo/README.md

 kubectl rollout status -n gloo-system deployments/gloo-proxy-http
 ```

 Get the endpoint for the gateway.
-Alternatively you can create a CNAME record that points to the ingress gateway and use that record for AI_RAG_DEMO_HOSTNAME:
+Alternatively you can create a CNAME record that points to the ingress gateway and use that record for AI_LLM_DEMO_HOSTNAME:

 ```bash
 export AI_LLM_DEMO_HOSTNAME=$(kubectl get svc -n gloo-system gloo-proxy-http -o jsonpath='{.status.loadBalancer.ingress[0].hostname}')

 echo "Gateway Hostname = $AI_LLM_DEMO_HOSTNAME"
 ```

-# AI Gateway

 ## Installation